Does your heart sometimes beat very fast? Have you ever felt it skip a beat? This is called palpitations. It feels strange but is usually harmless.

 - Trouble breathing or shortness of breath

 Your doctor will recommend that you see a cardiologist or heart specialist.
 The specialist will ask you a lot of questions about past and current heart-related symptoms.
-He will give you a thorough physical exam that includes checking your heart rate and blood pressure.
+They will give you a thorough physical exam that includes checking your heart rate and blood pressure.

 You may have diagnostic tests to check your heart.
 They might include:

 Electrocardiography to check the electrical activity of your heart.